abrahamdu/abrahamdu.github.io/blog/_posts/2016-09-12-bigdata_terminology.md

 __REST__ - REpresentational State Transfer, an architectural style, and an approach to communications that is often used in the development of Web services.

 __Shark__ - Also known as SQL on Spark, is a large-scale data warehouse system for Spark designed to be compatible with Apache Hive.
 Shark supports Hive's query language, metastore, serialization formats, and user-defined functions, providing seamless integration with existing Hive deployments and a familiar, more powerful option for new ones.
 It has been subsumed by Spark SQL.

+__Solr__ - A highly reliable, scalable and fault tolerant, providing distributed indexing, replication and load-balanced querying, automated failover and recovery, centralized configuration and more.

 __Spark__ - A fast, in-memory data processing engine with elegant and expressive development APIs to allow data workers to efficiently execute streaming, machine learning or SQL workloads that require fast iterative access to datasets.